m-mcardle/my-website/assets/markdown/Vidyard.md

   ### GIF Police Guild

-  One of my most fun projects I worked on was a side-project I started with a few other co-ops to utilize our **growth time** to learn new things and have some fun making something silly.
+  One of my favorite projects I worked on was a side-project I started with a few other co-ops.
+All developers at Vidyard are entitled to "Growth Time" to spend time during the day working on something other than your required project work.
+To utilize this **growth time** we decided to try and build something together as a short side-project.
 As a developer at Vidyard one important rule to know is that when you open a Pull Request on GitHub, you **MUST** include a GIF inside the description.
 It came to my attention that some developers were somehow forgetting this golden rule, and leaving PRs "GIF-less".
 Luckily for Vidyard, they had lots of co-ops who could spend their time identifying these PRs and manually commenting "Needs a GIF" to address this issue.

   <br/>

   However, after manually doing the same task a few times, I realized this was a prime opportunity to automate more of our PR workflow.
-We already had a service that would apply automated actions to JIRA tickets, Slack channels, and GitHub PRs using a series of webhooks so I knew this sort of concept would not be too foreign to Vidyard.
-We already had some basic auto-labelling on GitHub to inform the owner of the pull request that it has passed review or if it still requires a review so I was able to just extend the behavior in this repository to now validate the existence of a GIF in the PR's body.
+We already had a service that would apply automated actions to JIRA tickets, Slack channels, and GitHub PRs using a series of webhooks, so I knew this sort of concept would not be too foreign to Vidyard.
+We already had some basic auto-labelling on GitHub to inform the owner of the pull request that it has passed review or if it still requires a review so I was able to just extend the behavior in this service to now validate the existence of a GIF in the PR's body.

   <br/>